Aoedae/biohackspace-sops/README.md

 Phrasing Styleguide
 -------------------

-"containment level 1" abreviated to "CL1".
+"Containment level 1" is abreviated to "CL1".

-The lab is referred to always as the "London Biohackspace Biolab" or "BioLab".
+"Cambridge Biomakespace" or "Biomakespace" is referred to as "the lab" throughout.

-The SOPs are always refered to as either "London Biohackspace Standard Operating Procedures", "London Biohackspace SOPs", or "SOPs".
+The "Biomakespace Standard Operating Procedures" are referred to as "the SOPs" throughout.

-The Lab rules are always referred to as "London Biohackspace BioLab Rules" or "BioLab Rules"
+The "Biomakespace Rules" or "Lab Rules" are referred to as "the rules" throughout.

 Formating StyleGuide
 --------------------